 A terroristic threat is a threat to commit a crime of violence or a threat to cause bodily injury to another person and terrorization as the result of that conduct.

 In Delaware, if you, or your child, threaten someone with bodily harm you can ultimately face criminal charges.
-This is true regardless of whether or not you meant it, or carried out any of the threats or ultimately assaulted someone.
+This is true regardless of whether or not you meant it, or carried out any of the threats, or ultimately assaulted someone.
 If you threaten to harm, hurt, injure or kill someone, you may face terroristic threatening charges.
 This is a very serious charge, and you should not hesitate to speak with a qualified Delaware Attorney.
 Otherwise, you could be facing very serious penalties.
-See recent arrest reports for Terroristic Threatening in Delaware.

 Terroristic Threatening Offenses In Delaware